ancwrd1/snx-rs/README.md

 Before the client can establish a connection, it must know the login (authentication) method to use (`--login-type` or `-o` option).
 To find the supported login types, run it with the `-m info` parameter:

-## Docker Usage

-Check [this repository](https://github.com/leleobhz/snx-rs-docker) for a docker container.

 ```sh
 snx-rs -m info -s remote.acme.com
 ```